KSW-NewBalance/.github/profile/README.md

 3. **User-friendly**
     - It can be used in sports training
+    - Easy to use(Similar to other existing running application)
     - We clearly vizualize statistical data so users can easily understand their personal running information